Priyanka Chopra Owned The Red Carpet During TIFF 2019 As She Lead The Sky Is Pink Team

 PeeCee was interviewed by the Reuters, where she was quoted as saying, "It was a really hard juxtaposition of real life for me.
 Especially because I was getting married and at the same time this film deals with loss, loss of a child, which is such an unnatural way of being."

-She added that her husband stayed supportive as it was a was very trying experience.
+She added that her husband stayed supportive as it was a very trying experience.

 'Bollywood Is Not A Genre'